5 AI Project Foundations

 Let’s get to our next executional component.

-In my last project as with all large projects I delivered a high level SADD.
-Typically they are process driven but sometimes the TDD and SADD are combined as with the latest project.
+In my last project as with all large projects I delivered a FDD and SADD.
 I started with the System diagram with all systems defined for reference from a more detailed excel sheet master.
-The target system objects are provided in a table below with descriptions and future state designs and system to target mappings.
+The target system objects are provided in a table below the system section with descriptions and future state designs and systems to target mappings.

-Below that is the Integration Design model with a current and future state which goes through the versions as we updated different integrations.
+Below these two is the Integration Design model with a current and future state which goes through the versions as we updated different integrations points and concepts.

 If its blocked the system boxes get a RED, The integration lines get a RED.
 If its in progress (no decision yet), its YELLOW, and if it is signed off - good to go - its GREEN.
 The document can be complex in nature but it should be very simple to understand from a high level view.